ParisNeo/lollms-webui/docs/tutorials/noobs_tutorial.md

 ## Starting a Discussion
 1. Return to the discussions view.
 2. Click the "+" button to create a new discussion.
 3. You will see a predefined welcome message based on the selected personality configuration.
-By default, the GPT4All personality is used, which aims to be helpful.
+By default, the LoLLMs personality is used, which aims to be helpful.
 4. Enter your query or prompt.
 For example, you can ask, "Who is Abraham Lincoln?"
 5. You can stop the generation at any time by clicking the "Stop Generating" button.